Ménière's (say "men-YEERS") disease is an

 Ménière's disease can cause

-symptoms that come on quickly.
-During a Ménière's attack, you may have:
+symptoms that come on quickly and last from hours to days.
+During an attack, you may have:

 Tinnitus, a low

 be temporary or permanent.

 A feeling of pressure or fullness in your ear.

 repeated attacks over a period of years.
 Attacks usually happen more often during the first few years of the disease and then come less often after

 In some cases, each attack damages the inner ear.
 Over time your inner ear may become so badly damaged that it no longer works as it should.
 Then the attacks may stop, but you may be left with:

 A few people with Ménière's disease have "drop attacks."
 A drop attack is a sudden fall while you stand or walk.
 It occurs without warning.
 It may feel like you are suddenly being pushed to the ground.
 People who have these attacks don't pass out, and they recover within seconds or minutes.